 This work involves a lot of paperwork but you will also do some basic nursing care like vital signs monitoring, dressing change, physical assessment and many more.
 The work is not as tiring when compared to regular nurse duties, but you still get the chance to interact with patients.

 9. Private Duty Nursing

 In private duty nursing, you will only need to take care of one patient.
 Tasks may be tedious depending on your patient’s case but the pay is good because you are paid on a per diem basis.

 This is a good option for older nurses who are having a hard time coping with three or more patients in a ward but don’t want to leave the clinical nursing practice.

 Being a medical records staff involves lots of paperwork.
 Knowledge about medical terminologies is essential and older nurses will find this work easy with their years of experience.

-A medical records staff is in charge of medical charts, medical coding and other medical reports.
+A medical records staff is in charge of medical charts, medical coding, and other medical reports.
 The work is not physically exhausting as you will only do purely paperwork in the medical records office.

-With the mentioned jobs for older nurses above, you can now start planning your career as a nurse ten, twenty or thirty years from now.
+With the mentioned jobs for older nurses above, you can now start planning your career as a nurse ten, twenty, or thirty years from now.
 The nursing field is an evolving profession so it is not surprising to know that there might be more types of nursing jobs available in the future.
-Keep yourself updated with latest new careers in nursing so you can properly plan your nursing career in the long term.
+Keep yourself updated with the latest new careers in nursing so you can properly plan your nursing career in the long term.

 About the Author: Je Abarra is a nurse by profession and a freelance writer by passion.
 She is working as a staff nurse in the pediatric ward of a private city hospital for more than two years.
 During her free time, she usually writes about her fascinations in health and nursing.
 She loves to provide tips and fun facts about nursing and healthy living.